 In some exceptional cases, first-instance court decisions are appealable to the Supreme Court.

-To appeal against a criminal court decision, the defendant must submit a written application declaring his or her intention to file an appeal, together with a written appeal statement.
-The written application must be submitted to the court of first instance, but it will be considered by the second-instance court.
+To appeal against a criminal court decision, the defendant must submit a written application declaring their intention to file an appeal, together with a written appeal statement.
+The written application must be submitted to the first-instance court, but it will be considered by the second-instance court.
 The appeal must be submitted within 30 days after the notification of the decision issued by the first-instance court.

 If constitutional issues are involved, an extraordinary appeal (also with suspensive effect) may still be presented to the Constitutional Court.

-As a rule, transactions and operations that have been challenged in Portugal under the GAAR, specific anti-avoidance rules (SAAR), transfer pricing rules or anti-avoidance rules gave rise to administrative tax cases in the same terms as all other tax facts (see 7.1 Interaction of Tax Assessments with Tax Infringements); this firm is not aware of criminal cases involving these type of operations, but one cannot exclude such a possibility if the facts were to show the existence of dolus with the evident intent of not paying the due taxes.
+As a rule, transactions and operations that have been challenged in Portugal under the GAAR, specific anti-avoidance rules (SAAR), transfer pricing rules or anti-avoidance rules gave rise to administrative tax cases in the same terms as all other tax facts (see 7.1 Interaction of Tax Assessments With Tax Infringements); there are not known to be any criminal cases involving these type of operations, but one cannot exclude such a possibility if the facts were to show the existence of dolus with the evident intent of not paying the due taxes.

 Therefore, in principle there are no particular procedures to address these matters.